GENERAL INFORMATION

 AT YOUR SERVICE:

-Judge Callaway-Ingram has been Chief Magistrate of Pike County since June 1, 2010.
+Marcia Callaway-Ingram, Chief Magistrate Judge Callaway-Ingram has been Chief Magistrate of Pike County since June 1, 2010.
 She is a graduate of Pike County High School, Gordon College, Georgia State University (1988) and Georgia State College of Law (1991);became a member of the Georgia State Bar in 1991 and began practicing law with the Zebulon based law firm of Hendrix & Smith; served as the founding Director of the Griffin Circuit Alternative Dispute Resolution Program (now the 6th Judicial District ADR Program); has served as a Special Assistant Attorney General for the Georgia Department of Human Resources; and managed a private general law practice prior to accepting the position as your Chief Magistrate.
-In addition to managing the judicial and administrative responsibilities of the Pike County Magistrate Court, your Chief Magistrate serves on the Pike County Child Abuse Protocol Committee, as a Director on the Board of the 6th Judicial District ADR Program, the Pike County Law Library Board, as the 6th Judicial District Representative on the Council of Magistrate Court Judges for the State of Georgia, and as a mentor for new Magistrates.
+In addition to managing the judicial and administrative responsibilities of the Pike County Magistrate Court, your Chief Magistrate serves on the Pike County Child Abuse Protocol Committee, as a Director on the Board of the 6th Judicial District ADR Program, the Pike County Law Library Board, as a mentor for new Magistrates and formerly served as the 6th Judicial District Representative on the Council of Magistrate Court Judges for the State of Georgia.

 Saylar Clark

-Clerk Clark takes the lead as the Pike County Magistrate Court's Criminal Division Clerk.
+Clerk Clark takes the lead as the Pike County Magistrate Court’s Criminal Division Clerk.
 Saylar is a 2018 graduate of Upson County High School.
-Saylar has over 4 years legal experience, most recently working with a local law firm.
+Saylar has several years cumulative experience working in law firms and with this court.

 Kelly Huffman